syncfusion-content/jsp-docs/jsp/Schedule/getting-started.md

 {% endhighlight %}

-Create the Schedule by adding ej:schedule tag for initializing schedule component on the application.
+Add ej:schedule tag for initializing the Schedule component on the application.

 {% highlight html %}